Tomás Vélez Cachupín: Confrontation with the friars

 Although Vélez Cachupín achieved peace with the Comanches, he gained an enemy in the Franciscans, especially Andres Varo.
-Cachupín and Varo sent a large number of letters to the viceroy criticizing each other.
-Although Cachupín defended the Christianization of the indigenous, which was carried out by the Franciscans, he rejected "to certain practices and specific priests".
-The Franciscans tried to expel Cachupín from his position as governor but were unable to do so, probably due to the familiarity and friendship between Cachupín and Viceroy Revilla Gigedo.
-Indeed, Cachupín was reappointed, despite the refusal of the Franciscans to make such an appointment.
+Vélez Cachupín and Varo sent a large number of letters to the viceroy criticizing each other.
+Although Vélez Cachupín defended the Christianization of the indigenous, which was carried out by the Franciscans, he rejected "to certain practices and specific priests".
+The Franciscans tried to expel VélezCachupín from his position as governor but were unable to do so, probably due to the familiarity and friendship between Vélez Cachupín and Viceroy Revilla Gigedo.
+Indeed, Vélez Cachupín was reappointed, despite the refusal of the Franciscans to make such an appointment.